GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Success criteria

-- You found a span that is much slower than its peers.
+- You found a span that is much slower than its peers and are able to interpret what the P50 and P90 are telling you.
 - You examined and tested out potential fixes (maybe using the **Genkit Developer UI**).
 - You applied the fix in the code and redeployed the app.
 - Interactions with the updated app are faster.